 ‘Today’ Co-Anchor Dylan Dreyer’s Husband Recovering After Coronavirus Diagnosis

 TODAY Show co-anchor Dylan Dreyer's husband, Brian Fichera, is on the mend after being diagnosed with the coronavirus.
-On Friday, Dreyer and Fichera called into the 3rd hour of the TODAY Show in order to discuss his experience with the illness, as Page Six noted.
+On Friday, Dreyer and Fichera called into the 3rd Hour of TODAY in order to discuss his experience with the illness, as Page Six noted.
 During their discussion, Fichera expressed just how serious his battle with the coronavirus has been.

 "I'm well over a week without symptoms, but … it was really scary," Fichera said.
 "It's serious."
 He also said that he is feeling "much better" after first experiencing symptoms about three weeks prior.
 As Dreyer noted, she and Fichera were especially concerned about his diagnosis as the couple lives with their two young children, 3-year-old Calvin and 3-month-old Oliver.
 She said, "The scary part was that we're stuck in a New York apartment.
 We've got a newborn and Calvin, and we're trying to keep everybody safe."
 They went on to explain that they tried to take extra precautions so that the family could stay safe and healthy, such as Fichera quarantining himself in his son Calvin's room.
 Dreyer added that her husband had to deal with a lot on his own as she has been busy taking care of their two children.